Katakrima

 I have kept for them.

-Men are mullish things.
+Men are mulish things.

 their flaws are thorns